 A weekly communication and reminder will be given via Announcement.
 Also, you will get informed about any updates and changes throughout the semester.
 You can ask any questions related to the course announcements by clicking on "Reply."
-I will respond in announcement within 24 business hours.
+I will respond in announcement within 24 business hours, unless there is an unforeseeable emergency.